michaelsousajr/makedir/README.md

-makedir myproject --git            # Create a directory and initialize git makedir myproject --git --readme   # Create a directory with git and README.md makedir project1 project2 --npm    # Create multiple directories with npm init
+makedir myproject --git            # Create a directory and initialize git makedir myproject --git --readme   # Create a directory with git and README.md makedir project1 project2 --npm    # Create multiple directories with npm init makedir myproject -755             # Create a directory with permissions set to 755 makedir myproject --verbose        # Create a directory with verbose output

 # Use short flags for convenience
-makedir myproject -g -r            # Same as --git --readme
+makedir myproject -g -r            # Same as --git --readme makedir myproject -v -755          # Create with verbose output and permissions 755
 ```

 Create an alias for even faster usage: